cloud-elements/devportal/docs/elements/constantcontact/authenticate.md

 ## Authenticate Through API

-<span style="color:red">The text below is for an OAuth2 element.
-If this is a basic authentication element, delete everything up to Authenticating the Element Instance (including that heading) and start this section with the sentence "Use the /instances endpoint..."</span>

 Authenticating through API is a multi-step process that involves:

 * [Getting a redirect URL](#getting-a-redirect-url).
 This URL sends users to the vendor to log in to their account.